 5. Fill muffin cups with batter until about 2/3 full.
 Optionally, use a spring ice cream scooper for cleanliness and precision.

-6. Bake at 325 degrees Fahrenheit for 24 minutes, or until toothpick test comes out clean.
+6. Bake for 24 minutes, or until toothpick test comes out clean.

 7. Remove from oven and let cool slightly (3-5 minutes) before carefully running a butter knife or a long toothpick around the edges of each cupcake to loosen from the metal wells.
 Transfer cupcakes to a cooling rack with the help of the butter knife (or toothpick).
 Allow cupcakes to cool completely (about 45 minutes) before icing.

 8. To make buttercream: Meanwhile, use an electric mixer to beat butter for 1-2 minutes.
 Slowly beat in powdered sugar, one cup at a time on low speed until combined, about 2 minutes.
 Scrape down the sides of the bowl, add cream, increase the mixer speed to medium-high, and beat until fluffy, about 3-4 minutes, until the frosting is light and fluffy.